-If your healthcare facility hasn’t updated to smaller, oval-shaped fire extinguishers, you may be in trouble.
+If your healthcare facility hasn’t updated to narrower, oval-shaped fire extinguishers, you may be in trouble.

 The 2012 edition of NFPA-101 states that fire extinguishers in healthcare, hospitals, ambulatory, long-term care, and senior living facilities must have fire extinguishers that do not protrude 4” or 4 ½“ from the mounted surface.

-If your fire extinguishers are located below 38” from the ground, the you’re now limited to 4 ½“ projections.
+If your fire extinguishers are located below 38” from the ground, then you’re now limited to 4 ½“ projections.

 If your fire extinguishers are located above 38”, you’re now limited to 4” projections.